neomjs/neo/resources/data/deck/learnneo/pages/WhyNeo-Speed.md

 Look at this example.
 It's the `Neo.component.Helix` component.
 It illustrates how quickly Neo.mjs can update a complex user interface.

-Use your mouse or trackpad to pan and zoom &mdash; the helix zooms and spirals accordingly, very very rapidly.
+Click on Preview, then use your mouse or trackpad to pan and zoom &mdash; the helix zooms and spirals accordingly, very very rapidly.
 If you move quickly, you might reach 20,000 or 30,000 delta updates per second.
-We've seen some examples that go over 40,000 updates per second &mdash;
-but we've never actually hit the limit.
+We've seen some examples that go over 40,000 updates per second &mdash; but we've never actually hit the limit.

 <pre data-neo>
 import Base from '../../../../src/container/Base.mjs';